mdebska/LEAFLET/README.md

 # LEAFLET
-Site for searching atractions in the bounds of drawn figure (rectangle or circlemarker).
-Atrractions are shown based on up to date temperature (we take temperature data from the middle of drawn figure).
-If the temperature is < 10 deegres celcius displayed attraction spots are mainly inside (eg. cinema, museum) and
+Site for searching attractions in the bounds of the drawn figures (rectangle or circle marker).
+Attractions are shown based on up-to-date temperature (we take temperature data from the middle of the drawn figure).
+If the temperature is < 10 degrees celsius, displayed attraction spots are mainly under the roof (eg. cinema, museum) and if it's > 10, most of them are outside (eg. zoo, theme park).